HarryPaniccc/DnD/DnD/World of Helodaria/Republic of Ruina.md

 ### [[Mungandr Lake]]
 - [[Ironbase]]: A small settlement of farmers built around an old fortress left to the elements and the ages.
 ### The [[Dularen Plains]] and [[Platinum Highroad]]
+The center of the Republic, the Dularen Plains is a region of great prosperity for the Republic's people.
 - [[Splitmount]]: At the entrance to the valley, the farming town provides a large portion of the empire with farm produce.
 - [[Vasspryg]]: A medium sized city surrounded by a strong fortress.
 There is a small export of valuable minerals from the mines in the mountain.
 - [[Midvale]].
 A town built due to the crossing of the [[Platinum Highroad]] and the [[Eithval River]]